 These chasms can make the journey to impact at scale more difficult, but not impossible.
 Change leaders can enter the chasms and fight their way out, but the journey will become slower and more challenging.
 In today’s fast-changing world, we need bridges, ladders or rafts that change leaders can take to cross the chasms faster.

-We are attempting to cross some of these chasms with change leaders in 5 domains and 5 geographies, through our Societal Scalers program.
+We are attempting to cross some of these chasms with change leaders in 5 domains and 5 geographies, with our Journey Partners.
 But to do so for a large number of entrepreneurs solving diverse problems across the globe, we need a village to come together to support them.

 What chasms do you see?
 What chasms have you faced?
 What ladders, bridges and rafts can you build for change leaders to cross these chasms?